cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 ## Working
 Things we can actually play!
 Yay!
 There may be small issues here and there but these are not typically game-breaking.

-^ - Using a different Proton version. (notes will mention why)
+^ - A different Proton version is Required or Works Better. (notes will mention why)

 ---